 Withdrawing refers to dropping all courses for the semester.
 You are not allowed to withdraw via MyUNT.
-You may withdraw via the procedures and deadlines listed at unt.edu/registration.
+You may withdraw via the procedures and deadlines listed online.

 Dropping or withdrawing may affect your financial aid and/or excessive hours.

 Pass/No Pass Grading Option